Alpine Medicine Course

 You’ll start with a day of theory, workshops and a scheduled tour of the PGHM base before heading into the mountains to learn practical mountaineering skills, rescue techniques and put your newly acquired wilderness medicine knowledge to the test.

-Throughout the week we’ll head out into the high mountains to learn how to move safely over glaciated, rock and mixed terrain.
-You’ll then spend a couple of nights in the high mountain refuge, using a ‘winter room’, fully immersed and making the most of staying at altitude in an alpine environment.
+Throughout the week, we’ll head out into the high mountains to learn how to move safely over glaciated, rock and mixed terrain.
+You’ll spend two nights in the high mountain refuge, using a ‘winter room’, fully immersed and making the most of staying at altitude in an alpine environment.

 Key sessions within this course: